 After five decades in Tampa Bay, he also knows a thing or two about the industry that turned Tampa Bay from a sleepy Southern city to an immigrant magnet and economic powerhouse at the turn of the 20th Century.
 Today, Ybor City is an eclectic blend of past, present, and future -- with carefully preserved historic buildings that house cigar shops, nightclubs, trendy restaurants and tech startups.
 Wally Reyes can guide you through it all -- just remember to bring a comfy pair of shoes.

-What´s something people don´t know about it?
-Many people don´t know the importance of the area in many international issues around the world.
+Many people don't know the importance of the area in many international issues around the world.
 And the importance in the development of the Tampa of today, as well as central Florida.

 What's the funniest thing that has happened to you on the job?

 There's not much to tell, but it is interesting that the visitors sometimes know more than the locals.

 What do you recommend your visitors do for fun when they comes to Tampa?